 As we are living, working, and deriving our income directly from stolen land, we feel acutely responsible for the persistence of the systems put in place by our ancestors.
 We are ever increasingly aware of the benefits we have received and continue to receive from these imbalanced systems.
 We acknowledge this and are committed to learning and listening, to doing the uncomfortable and ongoing work to dismantle white supremacy and oppression.

-As land stewards and settlers in this place we are working to learn from and uplift Indigenous experience, expertise, and voices in our community.
+As land stewards and settlers in this place we are working to learn from and elevate Indigenous experience, expertise, and voices in our community.
 And we ask of our community: please hold us accountable and grow with us towards racial justice on the land and in the food system.

 – Jeremy and Trish